pingcap/blog/2016-11-17-mvcc-in-tikv.md

   1. The transaction starts.
 The client obtains the current timestamp (`startTS`) from TSO.
   2. Select one row as the primary row, the others as the secondary rows.
-  3. Check [whether there is other locks on this row](https://github.com/pingcap/tikv/blob/master/src/storage/mvcc/txn.rs#L71) or whether there are some commits located after `startTS`.
+  3. Check [whether there is another lock on this row](https://github.com/pingcap/tikv/blob/master/src/storage/mvcc/txn.rs#L71) or whether there are any commits located after `startTS`.
 These two situations will lead to conflicts.
 If either happens, the commit fails and [rollback](https://github.com/pingcap/tikv/blob/master/src/storage/mvcc/txn.rs#L115) will be called.
   4. [Lock the primary row](https://github.com/pingcap/tikv/blob/master/src/storage/mvcc/txn.rs#L80).
   5. Repeat the steps above on secondary rows.